czi-finance/wrds_sample_code/README.md

 run;
 ```

-For each `gvkey`, compute the market value of equity using `prccm` and `cshoq` from `comp.secm`.
+Compute the market value of equity using `prccm` and `cshoq` from `comp.secm`.
-Aggregate it to a yearly frequency by keeping only the last non-missing value for each year.
+Aggregate it to a yearly frequency by keeping only the last non-missing value for each firm-year.
 ```sas
 data _tmp14;
 keep gvkey yr datadate me_secm;